 There is a different technique when jumping hooked-in compared to unhooked.
-For me, if I stay hooked-in, I don't lose any power in the sail, AND I am able to leverage pop off the harness through the boom.
+Early on, I found that if I stayed hooked-in, I didn't lose any power in the sail, AND I was able to leverage pop off the harness through the boom.
 As you approach your ramp, bend your knees.
 This does two things.
-First, it loads the sail with power as the downward pressure of your hips pulls down on the boom and forces you to sheet in a bit.
+First, it loads the sail with power as the downward pressure of your hips pulls down on the boom through the harness and forces you to sheet in a bit.
 Second, your bent knees are now loaded and ready to spring off the peak of the wave.
 So, bend those knees as you approach your ramp.
 Once you are airborne, pull your knees up toward your chest and pull the sail down toward you so that you and your kit are compact.
 At this point you may or may not come out of the harness.
 It depends on how much you pull the sail down toward you.
 I typically like to get out of the harness while I'm in the air.
 It makes the landing a bit softer.
 But sometimes I choose to land while still hooked-in, especially if I want to plane away at full speed.

 When jumping unhooked, I find that I have to get my hips much much lower as I approach the ramp.
 This was a more advanced position for me in my early years of windsurfing.
 I found it very difficult, and my forearms fatigued quickly.
 But now it feels more natural.
 By unhooking early, I find that I can get much lower and really spring off my back foot more.
-I can also pull down on the boom harder which boosts me higher into the air.
+I can also pull down on the boom harder which boosts me higher into the air by loading the sail.
 I've been trying to learn backloops the last two seasons.
 I still have not successfully landed one, but I am finding that launching unhooked puts me in a better position to get some rotation.
 When I launch hooked-in I can't seem to get any rotation at all, but unhooked I am starting to get the board to come around.